Tag Archives: washington

 Approaching Friday Harbor

 We chose to stay on San Juan Island.
 No particular reason why, it was just the first one that came to mind.
 After an approximately hour long ferry ride, we arrived in Friday Harbor.
-Friday Harbor is the largest city in the San Juan Islands, and the commercial hub of the archipelago, yet it still remains a quaint island town with a little over 2000 residents.
+Friday Harbor is the largest town in the San Juan Islands, and the commercial hub of the archipelago, yet it still remains a quaint island town with a little over 2000 residents.

 All of the hotels in Friday Harbor were booked solid (and those that weren’t were going for $250 per night) so we opted to camp instead.
 A quick Google search directed us to Lakedale Resort, which had available campsites for $45 per night.
 Quite extortionate for a campsite when compared to state and national campgrounds, but there aren’t many options on San Juan Island.